by Garrick Dee

 Winner: Dyson (only because it’s bigger)

-The biggest selling point of these two brands is the versatility it brings to the table.
+The most significant selling point of these two brands is the versatility it brings to the table.

 Both these vacuums are usable as a stick or handheld thanks to interchangeable tools.

-And while both offer the same type of tools, there are difference in how each brand designs it.
+And while both offer the same type of tools, there are differences in how each brand designs it.

 Let’s start with Dyson

 When it comes to versatility, very few match Dyson in what it brings to the table.
-Their most complete variant is the V8 Absolute and it comes with 6 tools at your disposable.
+Their most complete variant is the V8 Absolute, and it comes with six tools at your disposable.